 Today, conservatives argue against some people getting married on the grounds that the couple in love is the same sex.
 Conservatives again quote the same ancient Bible.
 The same fire and brimstone essay that scared folks into burning witches.
 The same essay that for a thousand years justified slavery as God’s divine plan.

 I don’t doubt that we will win our fight soon.
-But I’m just so goddamned tired of fighting the same fight over and over again against the same conservative argument.
+But I’m just so tired of fighting the same fight over and over again against the same arguments:

-Here’s my answer: Yes.
-If the turtle pays $36, takes a blood test, is a legal resident of the state, has a legal birth certificate, has a social security number, is over 18 years of age, found to be of sound mind, and signs his name with black ink on a civil marriage certificate before the county clerk’s officer and a witness… then, well, yes.
+Bill, you can marry a box turtle if the turtle pays $36, is a legal resident of the state, has a legal birth certificate, has a social security number, is over 18 years of age, takes a blood test, is found to be of sound mind, and signs his name with black ink on a civil marriage certificate before the county clerk’s officer and a witness… Because all those hurdles already exist.
+If that your turtle qualifies, then, well, yes you can marry that turtle.